 “With a small change of focus and more inclusive approaches, this can the best experience of their lives.

-Co-parenting techniques, covering father involvement in feeding, settling baby and attending appointments, can develop more seamlessly if fathers are made to feel comfortable and involved in parenting programs.
+Co-parenting techniques, covering father involvement in feeding, settling baby and attending appointments, can develop more seamlessly if first time dads are made to feel comfortable and involved in parenting programs.

 Other support systems are needed in the lead up to and after the arrival of a baby, including: